The Bill passed!!!!

 We applaud the courage of the countless farmworkers who have marched hundreds of miles throughout the decades, made numerous legislative pleas, stood silently in vigil outside of the Capitol, and engaged in so many rallies and protests.
 Some lost their jobs, some were threatened and abused, yet they persevered in their quest for justice.

 We have been heartened by the presence of thousands of allies from the faith, labor, activist and academic communities - from all corners of the State, who acknowledged our relationship with the farmworkers, as we eat the food they harvest, and benefit economically from their labor.
-The power of the movement was strengthened by the presence of the allies standing and marching alongside
+The power of the movement was strengthened by the presence of the allies standing and marching alongsideof the farmworkers - speaking truth to power.

 As we faced systemic and historical oppression, it often felt as if we were in the desert with Moses, wandering for years, trivialized, ignored.
-It is most difficult within our society to separate out the personal from the systemic, and so often the conversation became one of the
+It is most difficult within our society to separate out the personal from the systemic, and so often the conversation became one of theplight of individual farmers, bolstered by a powerful Agricultural lobby interested in preserving a status quo.
+And so, the workers and the Campaign remained adrift in the desert.
+However, there were multitudes of strong-minded people who kept us going forward, living in hope.

 We applaud in great awe the staff of Rural & Migrant Ministry, both current and former.
 Spread out across the State, often working late into the night and weekends, traveling hundreds of miles down dirt roads in order to ensure partnership and solidarity with the workers.
 We also are grateful to the Board of RMM, for their unwavering support of this movement.
 It is not easy to run a non-profit organization in the face of injustices, but they did it creatively and effectively.